 ![]() |

-Narrow cobble stone streets of Colmar |
+Narrow cobblestone streets of Colmar |

 ![]() |

-Colmar's Specialty Meat shop called Tempe filled with a variety of gourmet pate and the famous region pork pies. |
+Colmar's specialty meat shop, called Tempe, offers a variety of gourmet pâtés and the famous regional pork pies. |

 ![]() |